40 years later, a dwindling band of Iran hostages awaits a promised payment

 But the full promised payments of up to $4.44 million — $10,000 for each day of captivity — never came.
-Hostages or their families have received only a small portion from a special fund that administrators now say is out of money.
+Hostages or their families have received only a trickle from a special fund that administrators now say is out of money.
 There will be no payments for 2022.

-It’s now more than 40 years since their release.
+It’s now 40 years since their release.
 The group of surviving hostages is down to 35, and the losses are coming faster now.
-Two died this month, including former Army medic Donald Hohman last week.
+Two died this month, including former Army medic Donald Hohman, last week.
+He was 79.

 “We are not getting any younger,” said David M. Roeder, 82, who is among those imploring President Biden to step in.